tomas-fryza/avr-course/docs/HOWTO_linux.md

 #USBPORT = COM3
 ```

+> If USB drivers for AVR boards are missing, download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software) (it includes all drivers:).
+>

-Open a new terminal in menu **Terminal > New Terminal** and change working directory to `firmware/01-demo`
+Open a new terminal in menu **Terminal > New Terminal** and change working directory to `firmware/01-demo`.

 ```bash
 cd firmware/01-demo
 ls
 ```

 All processes are done with help of `Makefile` script file.
-The following commands allow compilation and programming of the application:
+The following commands allow compilation and programming:

 ```bash
 make all